 Waiwhetu Tunnel

-The Waiwhetu Tunnel was constructed in the 1880s as a brick-lined passage to transport water from Wainuiomata to Wellington.
+The Waiwhetu Tunnel was constructed in the 1880s to transport water from Wainuiomata to Wellington.

-The Waiwhetu Tunnel was completed on 14th February 1883.
+The Waiwhetu Tunnel (once known as the long tunnel) was completed on 14th February 1883.
 It housed a 750mm pipe, serving as a vital component of the region’s early water supply infrastructure.
 William Frank Oakes was the contractor responsible for building this brick-lined tunnel, which played a crucial role in Wellington’s early water system, channeling water from the Wainuiomata Valley to the city.
 Oakes’s tender of £1,982 13s 8d was accepted by the Wellington City Council, and construction began in July 1881.
-The tunnel took nearly three years of continuous labour to complete.
+Nearly three years of continuous work were required to complete the level 1.1-kilometre (3,609-foot) tunnel, which cuts through the Eastern Hutt Range from Waiu Street in Wainuiomata to an exit above Gracefield on the western slope.

 0 Comments